Paradise Valley float trips are one our best options for large brown trout.

 Angler fishing a riffle corner on foot on the Yellowstone in October.
 We'll often get out and fish on foot late in the season.

 While it can snow in September, it usually just dusts the high peaks.
 Sometime in the last few days of September or in early October, it gets downright cold even at valley level and snows all the way down to the river banks.
-With this first serious snow, the terrestrial insects depart for good, water temperatures in the river plummet, and though there's still a narrow window of dry fly fishing in early afternoon most days, our thoughts on float trips instead turn to one thing: big fish on streamers.
+With this first serious snow, the terrestrial insects depart for good, water temperatures in the river plummet, and though there's still a narrow window of dry fly fishing in early afternoon most days, our thoughts on float trips instead turn to one thing: big fish on streamers, nymphs, and egg patterns.

 This is brown trout season.
 They're migrating on their spawning runs, and by mid-October, the spawn itself begins.
 Once the fish are actively spawning in shallow water, we leave them alone, but they're fair game on their migrations and as they prepare to spawn in deep water downstream of the spawning gravel.
 Targeting these fish requires heavy gear and serious flies.
-Some eat eggs or stonefly nymphs.
-Most eat giant streamers.
 There are two main tactics we use when targeting big fall browns.
-The first is to cover lots of water out of the boat, stripping and ripping streamers.
+The first is to cover lots of water out of the boat, stripping and ripping streamers or doing a "drift and drag" with a streamer trailing a nymph or egg.
 Another option is to stop and fish classic streamer runs using swinging techniques on foot, treating the boat as transportation.
 On most days, we'll use both techniques.

 For those who aren't keen on throwing "meat," there is some good dry fly fishing to be had, but it's limited to the warmest part of the day, which makes half-day dry fly floats the best option.
 The best days, particularly after October 15, are those with gray skies, calm temperatures, and temperatures in the 50s.
 In such conditions, heavy hatches of fall gray Baetis remain possible on into mid-November, though increasingly after the middle of October the more important hatches are midges.